Convex co-compact representations of 3-manifold groups: Structure of the non-geometric examples

+We first prove that $\Gamma$ is a relatively hyperbolic group. \begin{proposition} The group $\Gamma=\rho(\pi_1(M))$ is relatively hyperbolic with respect to $\{ \rho(\pi_1(T)): T \in \Tc\}$, where $\Tc$ is a collection of embedded tori and Klein bottle in the geometric decomposition (see \Cref{thm:geom-decomp}) of $M$.
+Moreover, each $\rho(\pi_1(T))$ is virtually isomorphic to $\Zb^2$. \end{proposition}

-Since $M$ is non-geometric, by Theorem~\ref{thm:main} every geometric component of $M$ is hyperbolic and by Dahmani's~\cite{D2003} combination theorem $\pi_1(M)\cong\Lambda$ is relatively hyperbolic with respect to a collection of subgroups virtually isomorphic to $\Zb^2$ (namely the fundamental groups of the Klein bottles and tori in the geometric decomposition).
+\begin{proof} By Theorem~\ref{thm:main} part (2), every component in the geometric decomposition of $M$ (i.e. every component in $M-\Tc$) is hyperbolic.
+Then by Dahmani's~\cite{D2003} combination theorem $\pi_1(M)$ is relatively hyperbolic with respect to $\{\pi_1(T) : T \in \Tc \}$.
+Moreover, each $\pi_1(T)$ is virtually isomorphic to $\Zb^2$, since each $T \in \Tc$ is an embedded tori or a Klein bottle.
+Since $\ker \rho$ is finite by definition, the result follows. \end{proof}

-In this section, we will discuss the structure of $\Cc$ and $M$, construct a $\Gamma$-equivariant map between boundary quotients (see Section~\ref{subsec:boundary-map}) and prove the minimality of $\Lambda$ action on $\partiali \Cc$ (see Section~\ref{subsec:minimality}).
+In the rest of this section, we will discuss the structure of $\Cc$ and $M$, construct an equivariant map between boundary quotients (see Section~\ref{subsec:boundary-map}), and prove the minimality of $\Gamma$ action on $\partiali \Cc$ (see Section~\ref{subsec:minimality}).